davidsneighbour/kollitsch.dev/content/uses/index.md

 The following is a collection of tools helping me with my digital and work life.
 My main focus lies in applications that are open source and usable across operating systems.
 This is a collection in progress, so check back or subscribe to updates to know when there is something new to know about.

-## Operating System
+## Operating system

 [Ubuntu](https://ubuntu.com/) is my main operating system.
 I use it on my desktop, and it's running on a server I am using.
 The last time I used Windows on my desktop was in 2004.

 ## Productivity

 [Todoist](https://todoist.com/) is my main task manager.
-I use it to manage my daily tasks, and I am using it to manage my projects.
-I am using it on the phone, via the Linux app, and via webinterface.
+I use it to manage my tasks, and I am using it to manage my projects.
+I am using it on the phone, via the Linux app, and via web interface.

 I stay up to date with news and development by using [Feedly](https://feedly.com/) as online feed reader.

-## Privacy and Security
+## Privacy and security

 My password manager of choice is [Enpass](https://www.enpass.io/) and I am using it on all my devices.